 All contracts are for a 12-month term beginning either June 1 or October 1.

-While there is no cost to your building to participate, FS Energy does receive compensation from energy suppliers for running the program.
-An administrative fee of $.002/kwh for electric and $.02/therm for gas is paid to FS Energy directly by the suppliers.
+While there is no cost to your building to participate, FirstService Energy does receive compensation from energy suppliers for running the program.
+An administrative fee of $.002/kwh for electric and $.02/therm for gas is paid to FirstService Energy directly by the suppliers.

 Your building will benefit from aggregated purchasing power.
 In addition to a small reduction in sales tax, your building will no longer pay a Merchant Function Charge (an administrative expense charged by the utility that you are currently paying as a result of buying your supply from them).